Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 v.
 “If we believe that all our times are in God’s hand, we shall be expecting great things from our heavenly Father.
 When we get into a difficulty we shall say, ‘I am now going to see the wonders of God, and to learn again how surely he delivers them that trust in him.’”
 (Spurgeon)

 c.
-Make Your face to shine upon Your servant: David borrowed from the priestly blessing described in Numbers 6:23-27, asking for the goodness and the favor of God to be showered upon David.
+Make Your face to shine upon Your servant: David borrowed from the priestly blessing described in Numbers 6:23-27, asking for the goodness and the favor of God to be showered upon him.

 d.
 Let the wicked be ashamed; let them be silent in the grave: David asked God to do to his enemies that which his enemies wished to do unto David.